 Pruning Perennial Salvias

-Pruning salvias is not hard.
-Learn how to do it for better shape & better bloom on both the woody & herbaceous perennial types.
+Pruning salvias isn't hard but how you prune them depends on which types you have.
+They need it to keep them looking good.
+Learn how to prune for better shape & better bloom on both the woody & herbaceous perennial types.

 I was a professional gardener in the San Francisco Bay Area for over 15 years.
 This is where I first learned all about perennial salvias.
 The nursery where I worked in Berkeley sold many different species and varieties of them.
 This post is all about sharing what I know about pruning the two most popular types of perennial salvias which you probably have in your own garden.
 There’s a video at the end which you can watch if you like to learn by watching.